-Farrell scores last-minute drop goal for Saracens
+Late Farrell drop-goal clinches win for Saracens

 Owen Farrell scored a last-minute drop-goal as Saracens beat Gloucester 19-16 in a thriller at Kingsholm.

-Max Malins and Ollie Thorley scored a try apiece as Farrell and Santiago Carreras traded penalties in a tight first-half.
+Max Malins and Ollie Thorley scored a try apiece as Farrell and Santiago Carreras traded penalties in a tight first half.

 Farrell left 10 points on the field in missed kicks as Ivan van Zyl scored Sarries' second try to retake the lead.

-Carreras' third penalty had the match heading for a draw but Farrell's kick at the death snatched the win.
+Carreras' third penalty had the match heading for a draw but Farrell's kick at the death snatched victory.

+The win means Saracens extend their lead at the top of the Premiership to 14 points, while the defeat was only the second at home for Gloucester in the league since May.

+Farrell however could face repercussions for a high tackle on Jack Clement late on, which was not reviewed on the field at the time by the referee but was highlighted by the television officials.

 Gloucester: Evans, May, Harris, Kveseladze, Thorley, Carreras, Meehan; Rapava Ruskin, McGuigan, Gotovtsev, Clarke, Alemanno, Ackermann, Ludlow (c), Morgan.